**Updated March 2020**

 When we booked our accommodation and holiday, we decided to go to the fishing village of Benitses.
-This was about 30 minutes on the bus to Corfu Town.
+This was about 30 minutes on the bus to Corfu Town – I have written a guide to the buses here.

 I really wanted to explore Corfu town as it has a grand history and beautiful architecture.